MicrosoftDocs/azure-databases-docs/articles/mysql/migrate/migrate-external-mysql-import-cli.md

     * Make sure there are no errors in the backup and prepare step.
     * Keep the backup and prepare step logs for Azure Support, which is required in case of failures.
 - [Create an Azure Blob container](/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container) and get the Shared Access Signature (SAS) Token ([Azure portal](/azure/ai-services/translator/document-translation/how-to-guides/create-sas-tokens?tabs=Containers#create-sas-tokens-in-the-azure-portal) or [Azure CLI](/azure/storage/blobs/storage-blob-user-delegation-sas-create-cli)) for the container.
 Ensure that you grant Add, Create, and Write in the **Permissions** dropdown list.
 Copy and paste the Blob SAS token and URL values in a secure location.
 They're only displayed once and can't be retrieved once the window is closed.
 - Upload the full backup file at {backup_dir_path} to your Azure Blob storage.
-Follow steps [here]( ../../storage/common/storage-use-azcopy-blobs-upload.md#upload-a-file).
+Follow [these steps to upload a file](/azure/storage/common/storage-use-azcopy-blobs-upload#upload-a-file).
 - To perform an online migration, capture and store the bin-log position of the backup file taken using Percona XtraBackup by running the **cat xtrabackup_info** command and copying the bin_log pos output.
 - The Azure storage account should be publicly accessible using SAS token.
 Azure storage account with virtual network configuration are not supported.